Maternal-Fetal Medicine at RWJBarnabas Health

 Pregnancy and Heart Disease

 Preexisting conditions like congenital heart defects could also make women more vulnerable to complications during pregnancy.
-For example, women with heart defects may have a higher risk for anemia, hemorrhage, or high blood pressure.
+For example, women with heart defects may have a higher risk for anemia, hemorrhage or high blood pressure.
 They will need careful monitoring throughout the pregnancy.

-If you have a heart condition, talk with your doctor about special precautions and monitoring you may need.
+If you have a heart condition, talk with your doctor about the special precautions and monitoring you may need.

 Read more about pregnancy and heart disease.

-Pregnancy and Hypertension
+Pregnancy and High Blood Pressure

 The two main types of hypertension are:

-• Chronic hypertension High blood pressure that was present before a woman becomes pregnant or that occurs in the first half (before 20 weeks) of pregnancy.
+• Chronic hypertension.
+High blood pressure that was present before a woman becomes pregnant or that occurs in the first half (before 20 weeks) of pregnancy.

 • Gestational hypertension.
 High blood pressure that first occurs in the second half (after 20 weeks) of pregnancy.
 Although gestational hypertension usually goes away after childbirth, it may increase the risk of developing hypertension in the future.